 Automatically Download Photos From An iPhone To A Mac

 If the manual way seems a bit cumbersome, you can choose to automatically import your iPhone photos to the Mac.
-You do this via Apple’s iCloud Photos Library.
-What iCloud Photos Library does is automatically store every photo your take with your iPhone in the cloud.
+You do this via Apple’s iCloud Photos feature.
+What iCloud Photos does is automatically store every photo your take with your iPhone in the cloud.

 These photos stored in the cloud (Apple’s cloud–iCloud, to be exact) are then automatically downloaded to all your other devices, like your Mac or iPad.
-No manually importing or download photos to your Mac required.
+No manually importing or downloading photos to your Mac is required.

-You can subscribe to iCloud stage plans ranging from 50GB to 1TB.
-Once you’ve done this, you’ll have the storage space needed to enable iCloud Photos Library on all your Mac snd iPhones.
+You can subscribe to iCloud stage plans ranging from 50GB to 2TB.
+Once you’ve done this, you’ll have the storage space needed to enable iCloud Photos Library on all your Macs and iPhones.
 Then you just need to enable iCloud photos on both your Mac and your iPhone to have all your photos uploaded and kept in sync across both devices.

 To enable iCloud Photos on your Mac and iPhone, simply do the following: